mgalinsky23/mgalinsky23/README.md

 ## 🚀 About Me

-I'm a Data Science & Machine Learning student at Red River College with a passion for turning data into actionable insights.
-I specialize in Python, SQL, MongoDB, and cloud platforms like Azure and AWS.
-I love building predictive models, designing dashboards, and exploring the intersection of data and business strategy.
+I am a data science and software development graduate with hands on experience in backend development, data workflows, and user focused feature enhancements.
+Skilled in Python, SQL, and modern development tools, with a strong foundation in analytics, machine learning, and database design.
+Recognized for quickly learning new technologies, solving complex technical problems, and contributing effectively in Agile team environments.

 ---